Guru2025-KIT/SkillPath/README.md

 ### AI Model Used

-**Anthropic Claude claude-opus-4-6** (`claude-opus-4-6`)

-Used exclusively in the `/interview-prep` endpoint to generate personalised interview coaching.
-The model receives structured input — candidate name, role, gaps, strengths, readiness score — and returns a JSON object containing technical questions, behavioural questions, gap-handling strategies, and quick wins before the interview.

-**The rest of the pipeline uses no LLM.** Skill extraction, gap scoring, and pathway generation run entirely on deterministic NLP + graph algorithms.
+**The pipeline uses no LLM.** Skill extraction, gap scoring, and pathway generation run entirely on deterministic NLP + graph algorithms.
 This is what guarantees zero hallucinations and full reproducibility.

 ---

-## Slide 4 — Algorithms & Training
+## Algorithms & Training

 ### Algorithm 1: Skill Extraction (`extractor.py`)